She'd heard the word from Theodore Rhodes first.

 Glitch took a deep, long breath.
 Her voice was faint, monotone.
-"Excuse me," she said, "Uh..."
+"Excuse me," she said, "Um..."
 She swallowed.
 "Are you talking to me?"

 But Glitch couldn't answer.
 Instead she gaped at him for a long, long moment.
-Then she buried her face in her hands and began to weep.
+Then she buried her face in her hands and wept.

 "All right, I'm convinced."
-They were sitting on a bench in the subway, Mike, the pale-eyed boy, sitting at one end, Glitch on the other.
+They were sitting on a bench in the subway: Mike, the grey-eyed boy, sitting at one end, Glitch on the other.
 "I'm the only one who can see you.
 You're 'invisible.'"

 Mike took a long drag on a cigarette.
 "And this is where you woke up?"